Lyme Brain Fog and Anxiety: When Symptoms Are Misdiagnosed

-Brain fog and anxiety are among the most frequently misinterpreted symptoms in Lyme disease, often attributed to primary psychiatric disorders rather than an underlying medical condition.
+Lyme brain fog and anxiety are among the most frequently misinterpreted symptoms in Lyme disease—often attributed to primary psychiatric disorders rather than an underlying medical condition.

 She came to me after eight months of worsening psychiatric symptoms, including severe anxiety, episodes of rage, obsessive-compulsive behaviors, and deepening depression.

-By the time I met her, she was exhausted, discouraged, and beginning to lose hope—yet her symptoms pointed to Lyme disease symptoms, not mental illness.
+By the time I met her, she was exhausted, discouraged, and beginning to lose hope—yet her symptoms pointed to a systemic illness, not a primary psychiatric disorder.

 When Psychiatric Symptoms Overlap With Physical Illness